 Hands-on experience give students the opportunity to apply the knowledge gained in the classroom in a real-world environment.

 Experiential learning can take a variety of forms including internship, co-op, service learning, research, projects through student societies, and study abroad.

 Co-op: Co-ops are longer experiences that generally last 6-9 months.
-While on co-op, students will stop taking classes in order to work full-time, but will maintain their full-time student status by completing the co-op contract through the UMass CareerConnect system.
+While on co-op, students will stop taking classes in order to work full-time, but will maintain their full-time student status by completing a co-op contract through the UMass Handshake system.
 When you complete this paid experience and submit the co-op contract, it will appear on your transcript.
-All students must fill out a Co-op contract through CareerConnect.
-Login to CareerConnect using your student NetID and password, then click on My Account, then Internship/Co-op (add new).
-Part of the contract includes gaining permission from your department’s undergraduate program director. *
+All students must fill out a co-op contract through UMass.joinhandshake.com.
+Login to Handshake using your student NetID and password, then click on "Career Center," then “Experiences”, and then click “Request an Experience.”
+Part of the contract includes gaining permission from the appropriate undergraduate designated faculty members.*

 - Dept. Permission Form for Student Away on Internship or Co-op [pdf]

 - Placement Requirements Form [pdf]